in2code-de/in2glossar/Readme.md

 # in2glossar

-This is s glossary extension for TYPO3
+This is a glossary extension for TYPO3

 ![Tooltip](Documentation/Images/screenshot_tooltip.png "Tooltip")